 For the listening pleasure of those of us who aren’t basking in the unforgettable Montreux Jazz Festival experience live and in-person, our colleagues across the pond will be streaming on their blog the sweet sounds of the Shure Montreux Jazz Voice Competition.
 The competition, which will take place July 2–4 in picturesque Montreux, Switzerland, features […]

 Written by Allison Wolcott on February 6, 2012

 Hey, jazz vocalists: Want to sing here?
 The 10th Shure Montreux Jazz Voice Competition is now open to entries.
 The competition will take place during the Montreux Jazz Festival, June 29-July 14, 2012, in Montreux, Switzerland.
 It’s a great opportunity for aspiring jazz singers to perform in front of a professional jury and international audience. […]

-Written by Ryan Smith on August 23, 2010 under Artists
+Written by Ryan Smith on August 23, 2010 under Live

 That’s right.
 Sunday night, August 22, 2010, Herbie Hancock and company came to Nashville and proceeded to delight the audience.
 I was glad to be among them.
 Herbie is enough of an artist to perform all by himself but the “and company” part of this equation added to the performance.
 Playing a good selection of songs from his past […]

-Written by Allison Wolcott on April 15, 2016 under Education
+Written by Allison Wolcott on April 15, 2016 under Wireless Systems

 Shure Notes email newsletter subscribers submit their burning audio questions every month, and we pick one to publish in the email and here.
 This month, we focus on wireless battery life.